 Tips To Follow

-- Ensure that the henna that you
+- Ensure that the henna that you buy is 100% organic because many manufacturers add harsh chemicals to improve the color.

 - If possible, grind fresh henna leaves rather than buying it from the market.